 She came in as a referral from a trusted friend.
 My trusted friend was dating her at the moment.
 I was desperate for a good interior decorator and definitely did not want to overpay again.
-She fitted into this perfect mold; trusted reference, previous interior experiences, and charged per-project.
-She even hooked me up with a great rate, which I was beyond excited about.
+She seemed to be the right person: she had a trusted reference, previous interior decorating experience, and charged per project.
+She even hooked me up with a great rate, which I was very excited about.
 I thought I just got super lucky with her.

 I ended up paying her well-below market rate and the math came out to be around $50 dollars an hour.
 But boy, did I commit some serious mistakes hiring her.

-Do not be lazy and skip the vetting process.
-It’s an important aspect of hiring anyone, even a reference from a trusted source.
+Don’t be lazy and skip the vetting process.
+It’s an important aspect of hiring anyone, even a referral from a trusted source.

 I failed to fully vet her out.
-I failed to test her communication style, how she works, and what she can do to help.
-But more importantly, I failed to test to see if she could put on a business owner-hat and think from my perspective.
+I failed to test her communication style, how she works and what she could do to help.
+But more importantly, I failed to learn if she would consider the job from my perspective as a business owner.

-I made a deadly assumption about her work experience.
-I assumed that she could do what I had asked for little guidance.
+I made a fatal assumption about her work experience.
+I assumed that she could do what I had asked to do with little guidance.
 My previous interior designer overcharged me, but she needed little guidance.
 Interior decorator #2 was the opposite.

-Just to give you a comparison, I had spent 30 minutes talking to my 1st decorator.
-She was able to get what I was trying to accomplish and drafted up a proposal with a clear course of action.
+Just to give you a comparison, I had spent 30 minutes talking to my first decorator.
+She was able to understand what I was trying to accomplish and drafted up a proposal with a clear course of action.

-I had 3 separate phone meetings and she was still confused.
+With the second decorator, I had three separate phone meetings and she was still confused.
 What did I say that was confusing?
-All I did was giving her the big picture of what I needed.
+All I did was give her the big picture of what I needed.

-At one point, she became so frustrated and she went behind my back to complain to my trusted friend about my demands.
-So later that night, I got an angry text from my trusted friend who accused me of being too “demanding.”
+At one point, she became so frustrated that she went behind my back to complain to my trusted friend about my demands.
+And later that night, I got an angry text from my trusted friend who accused me of being too “demanding.”